k0sproject/k0s/docs/governance/cncf/gtr.md

 1. **Control Plane Redundancy**
    * To achieve HA, the control plane (API server, etcd, controller manager, and scheduler) must be deployed in a redundant configuration:
      * **Multiple Control Plane Nodes**: At least three control plane nodes are recommended to ensure quorum and fault tolerance for etcd.
 In case kine is used with HA SQL database backend, 2 controller nodes are often sufficient.
-     * **Load Balancer**: A load balancer is required in front of the control plane nodes to distribute API traffic evenly and provide failover.
+     * **Load Balancer**: A load balancer is required in front of the control plane nodes to distribute API traffic evenly and provide fail-over.
        * k0s offers an embedded control plane load balancer ([CPLB]) for use cases where the infrastructure/network does not provide easy ways to create load balancers on its own.
        * K0s has a node-local ([NLLB]) for worker nodes to automatically re-route API connections to different nodes in case of failures.
 2. **Worker Node Scalability**